pbj-writes/bicycle_api/docs/source/index.html.md

 Parameter | Description
 --------- | -----------
-ID | The ID of the bicycle to update
+bicycle_id | The ID of the bicycle to update

 ### Request Body Example
 ```json